 Sony cameras reject memory cards that are out of spec.
 They will also reject that old Sony M card that was recalled.

-Sony cameras have many different movie recording options; here is a chart that shows the different bitrates of these recording options and the Supported memory cards.
+Sony cameras offer various movie recording options; here is a chart that displays the different bitrates of these options and the Supported memory cards.

 S&Q Memory Card Shooting